DevMountain/Continuum/README.md

 Build functionality that will allow the user to search for posts with comments that have specific text in them.
 For example, if a user creates a `Post` with a photo of a waterfall, and there are comments that mention the waterfall, the user should be able to search the Timeline view for the term 'water' and filter down to that post (and any others with water in the comments).

 #### Update the Model
 Add a `SearchableRecord` protocol that requires a `matchesSearchTerm` function.
-Update the `Post` and `Comment` objects to conform to the protocol.
+Update the `Post`  object to conform to the protocol.

 1. Add a new `SearchableRecord.swift` file.
 2. Define a `SearchableRecord` protocol with a required `matches(searchTerm: String)` function that takes a `searchTerm` parameter as a `String` and returns a `Bool`.

 Consider how each model object will match to a specific search term.
-What searchable text is there on a `Comment`?
 What searchable text is there on a `Post`?

-3. Update the `Comment` class to conform to the `SearchableRecord` protocol.
-Return `true` if `text` contains the search term, otherwise return `false`.
-4. Update the `Post` class to conform to the `SearchableRecord` protocol.
-Return `true` if any of the `Post` `comments`  or its `caption` match the search term , otherwise return `false`.
+3. Update the `Post` class to conform to the `SearchableRecord` protocol.
+Return `true` if the `Post`  `caption` matches the search term , otherwise return `false`.

 You can use a Playground to test your `SearchableRecord` and `matches(searchTerm: String)` functionality and understand what you are implementing.